CALL FOR SUBMISSIONS

 In contrast to the symposium, a roundtable is a semi-planned conversation amongst stakeholders who invite other delegates from the conference to contribute to the discussion on the day.
 Roundtable organizers lead a public discussion to arrive at shared understandings, new insights and/or proposals for action.
 For these proposals, please indicate who will organize the roundtable discussion (there may be more than one organizer), who will chair it on the day, information about the topics to be discussed, and objectives or anticipated outcomes of the discussion.

 Please note that all performances will be live, in-person.
 Please also note that the committee may request that the timing of accepted performances be adjusted to suit the conference timetable.

 Deadline for all submissions: Wednesday 30 November 2022, 23:59 (GMT)

 The language of presentations is English.

-Please note: delegates may submit a maximum of two proposals.
-In this case, at least one must be presented collaboratively.
+Please note: delegates may submit a maximum of three proposals.
+If submitting three, one of them must be collaborative.

-When you submit online, you will be asked to enter the following information:
+When you submit your proposal, you will be asked to enter the following information:

 Title of presentation

-Type of presentation (paper, workshop, symposium, performance, poster)
+Type of presentation (research paper, practice paper, workshop, symposium, roundtable, performance, poster)

 Requirements (e.g. audiovisual, spaces, instruments)